-Best Kept Villages Competition
+Best Kept Village Competition 2021

-‘We send judges to all the villages during the same two weeks in July and they are scored on over fifteen criteria ranging from public spaces and private gardens to the condition of bus shelters, shops, guest houses and inns.
+‘We send judges to all the participating villages during the same two weeks in July and they are scored on over fifteen criteria ranging from public spaces and private gardens to the condition of bus shelters, shops, guest houses and inns.
 Villages without some features are not penalised.
 After the first scoring a second visit is organised to the front runners to be sure that the scores are fair.’ he said.

-Richmond Rotary Club President Chris Kirby presented a cheque to Moulton this week and said that he was delighted that the competition encouraged so many people to participate and take pride in their locality.
-‘There is every reason to be proud of the area where we live and our beautiful villages well deserve the recognition that Rotary gives them through this annual competition.’
+‘Richmond Rotary Club is very pleased about the contribution that The Best Kept Village contest has made to our local environment over many years.
+There is every reason to be proud of the area where we live and our beautiful villages well deserve the recognition that Rotary gives them through this annual competition.’

 'What We Do' Main Pages: